Dreaght/gpu-screen-recorder-ui/README.md

 This software is licensed under GPL3.0-only.
 Files under `fonts/` directory belong to the Noto Sans Google fonts project and they are licensed under `SIL Open Font License`.\
 `images/default.cur` it part of the [Adwaita icon theme](https://gitlab.gnome.org/GNOME/adwaita-icon-theme/-/tree/master) which is licensed under `CC BY-SA 3.0`.\
 The controller buttons under `images/` were created by [Julio Cacko](https://juliocacko.itch.io/free-input-prompts) and they are licensed under `CC0 1.0 Universal`.\
-The PlayStation logo under `images/` was created by [ArksDigital](https://arks.itch.io/ps4-buttons) and it's are licensed under `CC BY 4.0`.
+The PlayStation logo under `images/` was created by [ArksDigital](https://arks.itch.io/ps4-buttons) and it's licensed under `CC BY 4.0`.

 # Reporting bugs, contributing patches, questions or donation
 See [https://git.dec05eba.com/?p=about](https://git.dec05eba.com/?p=about).\